 Double clicking an arrow sets its color as the current one in the controls below.

 The arrows along top show the location of the color index of each xform.
 You can drag them as needed.

-Ensure that Sync is checked to see the results of your changes in real-time.
+Sync is checked to see the results of your changes in real-time.

 This shows the current color for the currently selected arrow.
 Drag around the triangle to change the color, or directly select a color by clicking on the large square.
 Any change to the color will apply to the current arrow.

 Apply any changes to the current palette to the palette of the flame in the main window.
 This is helpful to see how palette changes alter the final output image.

 When adding a new arrow, it’s added between the current arrow and the one next to it.
 However, if this is checked, all arrows are spaced an equal distance apart.